Time-domain Speech Enhancement with Generative Adversarial Learning: Analysis of Metric GAN and WGAN

 Now we can find that Eq. \eqref{eq:10} and Eq. \eqref{eq:11} are equivalent to the objective functions of W-TSEGAN-L1 (i.e., Eq. \eqref{eq:6} and Eq. \eqref{eq:7}), respectively.
 When the equal sign in Eq. \eqref{eq:12} holds, the continuous indicator of ${{\operatorname{D}}_{{{M}'}}}\left( \cdot,s \right)$ will be equivalent to the Wasserstein distance between the clean speech $s$ and its estimation $\hat{s}$.
 This means that the solution space of Metric GAN is larger than that of WGAN, and the solution space of WGAN is included in that of Metric GAN.

 There is a difference between WGAN and Metric GAN in the optimization of the discriminator.
 In WGAN, the Wasserstein distance between $s$ and $\hat{s}$ is maximized, and as a consequence, the optimization of the discriminator may limit the improvement of the generator.
 However, in Metric GAN, the discriminator follows a differentiable metric evaluation model.
 Each enhanced speech has its own metric evaluation score.
 The improvement of the generator will not be affected by the discriminator, which can be seen as an adapted metric evaluation loss function, that is helpful for the training of the generator.
+The experimental analysis will be provided in Section \ref{ssec:analysis}.